Changsha Guangdong, China Travel Guide

 Spring and Autumn offer pleasant weather for exploring outdoor sites.

-Consider a local guide for historical and cultural insights.
+Consider a local guide for historical plus insights into the culture.